Back pain, nausea, and cramping are just a few of the well-known symptoms associated with a woman’s menstrual cycle.

 You may also feel irritable or depressed due to the imbalance of estrogen and progesterone, which can affect your serotonin level.
 This creation of emotions is a part of premenstrual syndrome, also known as PMS.
 “Physical exercise can beat fatigue and headaches associated with premenstrual syndrome through releasing endorphins,” says Sarah G. Jamison, M.D., a board-certified emergency medicine physician.
 “Endorphins are chemicals that provide the body with a feeling of euphoria and energy, as well as decrease the amount of pain perceived by the brain.”

 Aaptiv has the perfect workouts during your menstral cycle.
-Try yoga, meditation, stretching, or 9 other categories here.
+Check out the stretching, yoga and other classes here on the Aaptiv app.

 Your workout performance may vary during this time.